 GEDI responds directly to observational priorities set by the National Academy of Sciences and NASA’s Science Mission Directorate, which emphasize the need for lidar vertical structure measurements to address key challenges in carbon cycling and biodiversity.
 The information derived from GEDI’s state-of-the-art lasers further catalyzes observations from the next generation of NASA missions, including the NISAR and the ICESat-2, among others.
 Additionally, GEDI has a formal collaboration with the German Aerospace Center (DLR) to marry its lidar data with the DLR Tandem-X SAR interferometry mission to produce wall-to-wall maps of canopy heights and other structure.

-GEDI will be transported in the unpressurized trunk of a Dragon cargo craft to the ISS, where it will be mounted on International Space Station (ISS) on the Japanese Experiment Module - External Facility (JEM-EF).
+GEDI was transported in the unpressurized trunk of the Dragon CRS-16 cargo craft to the ISS, where it was mounted on International Space Station (ISS) on the Japanese Experiment Module - External Facility (JEM-EF).

 Further ESSP missions: